`Image: Copyright free from Pixabay. No association with the author of this website.

 There was screaming and laughter somewhere up ahead, a flash of purple.

 ‘Meridiah!’
 Lulitha called laughingly back.

 Another female, Lulitha had her own trail of males to contend with.
 The two females flew towards each other, both skilled at the game, azure and lilac blending together as they hooked arms and swung each other around before suddenly letting go, using each other’s momentum to shoot away at high speed in opposite directions.

 There were several thuds, shouting and cries of frustration as the two groups of males crashed into one another.

 Meridiah sniggered then squealed with laughter as she shot into the air again.
 The fairy’s life was great: sex, freedom, light and laughter.
 There was nothing better.

 She cartwheeled, tumbled and flipped playfully, then darted to the left at the sound of beating wings—not quick enough.
 She shrieked and looked back as someone caught her ankle—Zackaree: green wings, green hair, green eyes.

 He was gasping now as he plunged fast and hard.
 Meridiah cried out as Zackaree arched his back and erupted inside her.
 He smiled at her, then pulled out.
-His penis, slick with her juices, shone in the sunlight as he stood.
+His manhood, slick with her juices, shone in the sunlight as he stood.
 Meridiah felt the flower give a little as he thrust himself upwards and away, his translucent green wings beating through the air.
 A moment later, he vanished into the distance, after another female.